ExtraHop/code-examples/README.md

 This Python script upgrades multiple ExtraHop systems by reading URLs, API keys, and firmware file paths from a CSV file.

-For more information, see [Upgrade ExtraHop firmware through the REST API](https://docs.extrahop.com/current/rest-upgrade-firmware/).
+For more information, see [Upgrade ExtraHop firmware through the REST API](https://docs.extrahop.com/8.6/rest-upgrade-firmware/).

 ### upgrade-system-cloud

 This Python script downloads firmware from ExtraHop Cloud Services and upgrades multiple ExtraHop systems by reading URLs and API keys from a CSV file.
+This script is compatible with ExtraHop systems running firmware version 8.7 or later.

 For more information, see [Upgrade ExtraHop firmware through the REST API with ExtraHop Cloud Services](https://docs.extrahop.com/current/rest-upgrade-cloud/).

+### upgrade-system-url

+This Python script downloads firmware images and upgrades multiple ExtraHop systems by reading URLs and API keys from a CSV file.
+Firmware is downloaded from a specified URL.
+This script is compatible with ExtraHop systems running firmware version 8.7 or later.

+For more information, see [Upgrade ExtraHop firmware through the REST API](https://docs.extrahop.com/current/rest-upgrade-firmware/).

 ### upload-stix